 Robert Ronis Associate Professor, Department of Psychiatry; Assistant Professor (Secondary), Department of Epidemiology & Biostatistics.
 M.D, M.P.H.

 Adjunct Assistant Professor.

 Professor in the Department of Psychiatry and Director of the Geropsychiatry Program.
 M.D., 1982, Medical College of Ohio.
 Research Interests: health outcomes for individuals with serious mental illness; assessment instruments in psychiatry.

 Professor.
 Assistant Professor of Medicine.
 M.D., Harvard University, 1986.
 Chronic and stage renal disease in the elderly; the prevalence of mental impairment among hemodialysis patients.

 Adjunct Assistant Professor, Department of Population and Quantitative Health Sciences, Epidemiologist, Heart and Vascular Institute, Cleveland Clinic

 Amy R. Sheon, Ph.D., MPH

-Executive Director, Urban Health Initiative, Case Western Reserve University, School of Medicine, Adjunct Associate Professor, Department of Epidemiology and Biostatistics and Department of Family Medicine & Community Health.
+Executive Director, Urban Health Initiative, Case Western Reserve University, School of Medicine, Adjunct Associate Professor, Department of Population and Quantitative Health Sciences and Department of Family Medicine & Community Health.
 PhD, Health Policy and Management, Johns Hopkins University; MPH, University of Michigan.

 Professor.
 Treuhaft Professor of Management.
 Professor of Finance.
 Ph.D., Stanford University, 1971; M.S., Purdue University, 1966.
 Evolution of the health care market, government policy; provider and strategy financing; hospital capital investment decisions; changes in the demand for nurses; following the decision making process on several levels regarding growth hormone utilization.